 This region, which contains important connection points to the rest of the world, has a complex, dense airspace with high passenger volumes, including substantial numbers of U.S. travelers and operators.
 Additionally, the European Union (EU) is home to a majority of the countries FAA is engaged with on regulatory cooperation on emerging commercial space transportation concepts and operations, as well as cooperation in other important areas, such as aviation environment and the integration of drones.
 As a substantial mature aviation market with large numbers of passengers, Europe remains a key international regulatory partner for FAA and economic focus for U.S. Industry.

 Most of sub-Saharan Africa continues to lag behind the rest of the world in developing safe and reliable air transportation.
 However, as a bloc, these States have a significant level of influence at ICAO.
 There have been recent advances in liberalization of air service agreements among African States and that bodes well for increases in passenger and cargo traffic.
-IATA projects growth to increase at an annual average rate of 5.9% over the next 20 years, resulting in more than 300 million additional annual passengers.
+Prior to the COVID-19 pandemic, IATA projects growth to increase at an annual average rate of 5.9% over the next 20 years, resulting in more than 300 million additional annual passengers.

 Africa and the Middle East present opportunities for targeted strategies to advance U.S. leadership and to promote best practices for air traffic flow management, air traffic control oversight, and safety interests.